johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 | Module RESET (don't use leave 0) | GPIO20 | gpiochip0|

-# Example PiloT modul power on
+# Example PiloT module power on
+Power on the PiloT using the raspi-gpio command line utility.

+Open a command line shell

-PiloT board power on
+Power the Pilot board power on
 ```
 raspi-gpio set 6 op pn dh
 ```

 PiloT module power on
 ```
 raspi-gpio set 21 op pn dh
 ```